 This is due in part to the UK turning the tide and beginning to treat addiction more commonly known now as Substance Use Disorder SUD as a public health problem reducing the punitive measures of the past.
 As well as considering a Whole Population Approach to the UK’s drug/alcohol problems.

 Naltrexone when used after opiate withdrawal and in combination with any future opiate intake will create an adverse reaction to the user.
 This reaction is meant to act as a deterrent to future opiate use such as Heroin.

 Naltrexone attaches to the opiate receptors of the brain to act as an antagonist to opiate use by the participant.

 NB: It must be mentioned that the information given above is a brief overview of certain prescriptions and does not cover every area of opiate withdrawal/blocker.
-The information also does not consider every learned school of thought on the best way to detox or help block and cease the use of opiates.
+The information also does not consider every learned school of thought on the best way to detox from prescription medications or opiates, or the best way to help block and cease the use of opiates.